Military Facility Dog

 Physical and Occupational Facility Dogs

-These dogs are important members of physical and occupational therapy rehabilitation teams at Walter Reed Army Medical Center.
-They can be trained to retrieve, to brace soldiers when they transfer from bed to chair, to help them get up if they fall.
-Through innovative "tug of war" exercises, the dogs can, with assisted tugging or resisted pulling, help soldiers as they adapt and work with their new prosthetic limbs.
+These dogs are important members of physical and occupational therapy rehabilitation teams at various military hospitals and veterans medical centers including Walter Reed National Military Medical Center in Bethesda.
+These special dogs are trained to retrieve items, to brace soldiers when they transfer from bed to chair, assist in getting up if they fall, and through innovative "tug of war" exercises, the dogs can, with assisted tugging or resisted pulling, help soldiers as they adapt and work with their new prosthetic limbs.